by Collyn Rivers

 Driving licence requirements

 A C class licence is required for vehicles under 4.5 tonne (including with seating for up to 12 adults).
-Such licence includes towing a travel trailer as long as the GCM is not exceeded.
+Such licence includes towing a caravan as long as the GCM is not exceeded.
 (This now includes the ACT).
 An LR licence is needed for vehicles exceeding 4.5 tonnes and less than 8 tonnes.
 An MR or HR licence is needed thereon.
 This requirement relates to the potential carrying capacity.
 If the GVM is 5.5 tonne but has an on-road weight of only 4.4 tonnes you still need an LR licence.

 In most parts of Australia, it is illegal to park a vehicle of 4.5 tonnes or more in built-up areas for over one hour.
 This applies also to a tow vehicle and trailer over 7.5 metres.
 An exception, however, is where a sign or traffic control device allows otherwise.
 It is legal to do so for dropping off or picking up goods but for no longer than necessary.
 If longer is needed, ask the local council to grant an exemption.